-illustrates a crucial difference: in numerical integration, we need M different sums, but in MC integration only one is enough!
-This leads us to understand why MC integration is so important in many dimensions.
-In 1D there really is no major difference, and indeed using methods like Simpson's the conventional numerical integration can easily be made quite accurate and much more efficient than MC integration.
-But with increasing numbers of dimensions M, doing the M sums becomes increasingly cumbersome, and eventually using the MC approach which only needs one sum will clearly be simpler.
+- This leads us to understand why MC integration is so important in many dimensions. - In 1D there really is no major difference, and indeed using methods like Simpson's the conventional numerical integration can easily be made quite accurate and much more efficient than MC integration.

+- But with increasing numbers of dimensions M, doing the M sums becomes increasingly cumbersome, and eventually using the MC approach which only needs one sum will clearly be simpler!

-To be more specific about the cumbersomeness, for numerical integration we will always need at least a few points N_i per dimension to get a sensible answer, so the number of summing steps increases as N_i^M .
-If e.g. $N_i = 5$ for all i (a very low value!), then in 10 dimensions we need $5^{10} \approx 10$ million points to get any kind of sensible answer.
-But for MC integration we can use the same number of points N for any number of dimensions.
+To be more specific about the cumbersomeness, for numerical integration we will always need at least a few points $N_i$ per dimension to get a sensible answer, so the number of summing steps increases as $N_i^M$ .

+- If e.g. $N_i = 5$ for all i (a very low value!), then in 10 dimensions we need $5^{10} \approx 10$ million points to get any kind of sensible answer. - ullet But for MC integration we can use the same number of points N for any number of dimensions.

 To illustrate this, I did the following test.
 I calculated the volume of a sphere in M dimensions with direct numerical integration (using the midpoint method) and MC integration.

-The number of intervals was 20 in the numerical integration in each dimension, and the number of attempts in the MC simulation was always 10^5 .
-This happened to give results of comparable, about ~ 0.5 % accuracy.
+$\bullet$ The number of intervals was 20 in the numerical integration in each dimension, and the number of attempts in the MC simulation was always $10^5$ .

+$\bullet$ This happened to give results of comparable, about $\sim 0.5$ % accuracy.
 I timed the result simply with the Unix time command.